dhruvbaldawa/tidy-inbox/README.md

 You can customize the script's behavior using command-line arguments:

 *   `-q` or `--query`: Specify a custom Gmail search query to find emails.
-    *   Example: `python generate_filters.py -q "is:unread category:promotions"`
+    *   Example: `uv run tidy-inbox -q "is:unread category:promotions"`
     *   Default: `is:unread`
 *   `-s` or `--sort`: Choose the sorting criteria.
     *   `count`: Sort by the number of unread emails (descending).
     *   `date`: Sort by the date of the most recent email (descending).
     *   Default: `count`
 *   `-n` or `--num-results`: Set the maximum number of top newsletters to display.
-    *   Example: `python generate_filters.py -n 10`
+    *   Example: `uv run tidy-inbox -n 10`
     *   Default: `20`
 *   `--max-fetch`: Set the maximum number of emails to fetch from Gmail for analysis.
 Increasing this might find more newsletters but takes longer and uses more API quota.
-    *   Example: `python generate_filters.py --max-fetch 1000`
+    *   Example: `uv run tidy-inbox --max-fetch 1000`
     *   Default: `500`

 ## Security and Privacy

 -   The script requests **read-only** access to your Gmail (`gmail.readonly` scope).
 It cannot send emails, delete emails, or modify your account settings (other than creating the `token.json` file locally).
--   Your credentials (`credentials.json`) and authorization token (`token.json`) are stored locally on your computer. **Keep these files secure and do not share them.** If `token.json` is compromised, someone could potentially read your emails using it until it expires or is revoked.
+-   Your credentials (`credentials.json`) and authorization token (`token.pickle`) are stored locally on your computer. **Keep these files secure and do not share them.** If `token.pickle` is compromised, someone could potentially read your emails using it until it expires or is revoked.
 You can revoke access anytime via your [Google Account security settings](https://myaccount.google.com/permissions).

 ## Troubleshooting

 -   **`credentials.json not found`**: Make sure you downloaded the OAuth 2.0 credentials JSON file, renamed it exactly to `credentials.json`, and placed it in the same directory as the script.
--   **Authentication Errors:** Delete `token.json` and run the script again to re-authenticate.
+-   **Authentication Errors:** Delete `token.pickle` and run the script again to re-authenticate.
 Ensure the Gmail API is enabled in your Google Cloud project.
 Check if the credentials in `credentials.json` are for a "Desktop app".
 -   **Date Parsing Errors:** The script tries to handle common date formats but might fail on unusual ones.
 It will print a warning and skip date comparison for affected senders.
 -   **Incorrect Grouping:** Sender identification relies on the 'From' header and email address extraction.
 Complex 'From' headers might lead to imperfect grouping.